acerv/linux_guide/git.md

 ## Creating a patch

-Create a branch before:

-    git branch fixed_src

-Switch from master to fixed_src:

-    git checkout fixed_src

-Do your modification then use:
+To create a patch, commit changes and use the following command:

-    git format-patch -s -n master..fixed_src
+    git format-patch HEAD~